grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 What if we need the default validation in some cases?
 We can still put them in a common factory method and invoke it from other factory methods.
 This looks a bit like going back to the problem with multiple constructors, but I'd argue that this issue is not as serious - in my mind, the problem of validations is easier to spot than mistakenly missing a field assignment as in the case of constructors.
 You may have different preferences though.

 Remember we asked two questions and I have answered just one of them.
-Thankfully, the other one - why the constructor is private not public - is much easier to answer now.
+Thankfully, the other one - why the constructor is private, not public - is much easier to answer now.

 ### Why private and not public?

-My personal reasons for it are: validation and separating use from construction.
+My reasons for it are: validation and separating use from construction.

 #### Validation